ethereum/ethereum-org-website/src/content/web3/index.md

 #### Core ideas of web3 {#core-ideas}

-Although it's challenging to provide a rigid definition of is and is not web3, a few core principles guide its creation.
+Although it's challenging to provide a rigid definition what web3 is, a few core principles guide its creation.

 - **Web3 is decentralized:** instead of large swathes of the internet controlled and owned by centralized entities, ownership gets distributed amongst its builders and users.
 - **Web3 is permissionless:** everyone has equal access to participate in web3, and no one gets excluded.
-- **Web3 has native payments:** it uses cryptocurrency for spending and sending money online instead of relying on the infrastructure banks and payment processors.
+- **Web3 has native payments:** it uses cryptocurrency for spending and sending money online instead of relying on the outdated infrastructure of banks and payment processors.
-- **Web3 is trustless:** it operates using incentives and mechanisms instead of relying on trusted third-parties
+- **Web3 is trustless:** it operates using incentives and economic mechanisms instead of relying on trusted third-parties

 ### Why is web 3.0 important? {#why-is-web3-important}

-So why does web3 matter so much?
+So why does web3 matter?
 Web3's killer features aren't isolated and don't fit into neat categories.
 But, for simplicity, we've tried to separate them to make them easier to understand.

 #### Ownership {#ownership}

 Web3 gives you ownership of your digital assets in an unprecedented way.
 For example, say you're playing a web2 game.
 If you purchase an in-game item, it is tied directly to your account.
 If the game creators delete your account, you will lose these items.
 Or, if you stop playing the game, you lose the value you invested into your in-game items.

 Web3 allows for direct ownership through [non-fungible tokens (NFTs)](/nft/).
-No one, even the game's creators, has the power to take away your ownership.
-And, if you stop playing, you can sell your in-game items and recoup their value.
+No one, not even the game's creators, has the power to take away your ownership.
+And, if you stop playing, you can sell or trade your in-game items on open markets and recoup their value.

 <ButtonLink to="/nft/">
   More on NFTs